GeoscienceAustralia/dea-notebooks/MAHTS/README.md

 **Features**
 * Added 'uncertainty' column to contour data for pixels with either less than 5 observations or > 0.25 MNDWI standard deviation in over 75% of years
+* Remove previous zeroing of yearly distance values to 1988.
+Yearly distances are now relative to the 2018 baseline (e.g. 0 for the 2018 contour), which should be simpler easier to interpret

 **Bug fixes**
 * Fixed missing shorelines caused by the estuary mask by limiting mask to specific waterbody features (`'Aquaculture Area', 'Estuary', 'Watercourse Area', 'Salt Evaporator', 'Settling Pond'` and perennial `'Lakes'`)